tperale/binspector/README.md

 }

 class Protocol {
-  // Refer to other object as subtype
+  // Nested structure with a reference to another class
   @Relation(ProtocolHeader)
   header: ProtocolHeader

-  // Refer to properties directly to use dynamic value
+  // Use values from previously read properties
   @Count('header.len')
   @Relation(Record)
   records: Record

-  // Jump to an arbitrary address to continue reading the file
+  // Jump to an arbitrary offset and read data until size is reached
-  // Here null terminated strings would keep being read until the overall size
-  // is reached
+  // to create an array of strings
   @Offset('header.string_map_offset')
   @Size('header.string_map_size')
   @NullTerminatedString()